trueos/trueos-docs/trueos-handbook/preinstall.rst

 .. figure:: images/vbox2.png

-   : Type in a Name and Select the Operating System for the New Virtual Machine
+   : Create Virtual Machine - Name, Type, and Version

 Enter a name for the virtual machine; it can be anything which makes sense to you.
 Click the :guilabel:`Operating System` drop-down menu and